javiercanadillas/asm-gke/Readme.md

 less artifacts/destination-rule-all-mtls.yaml
 ```

-This configuration files does xxx.
-Apply it
+This configuration files is exactly the same as `destination-rule-all.yaml` except it specifies the traffic policy as mTLS for all destination rules.
+Apply it with the following command.

 ```bash
 kubectl apply -f samples/bookinfo/networking/destination-rule-all-mtls.yaml